-Gloria Swanston, who has been fostering with Hertfordshire County Council for about 17 years said: "When I wanted to be a carer I was initially thinking about how I wanted to make a difference to a child's life.
-I didn't really think about what a positive difference fostering would make on my life, but it has had a huge impact."
+Gloria Swanston, who has been fostering with us for about 17 years, said: "When I wanted to be a carer I was initially thinking about how I wanted to make a difference to a child's life.
+I didn't really think about what a positive difference fostering would make on my life, but it has had a huge impact." ( Gloria image)

-Anyone who becomes a foster carer with Hertfordshire County Council will receive unrivalled support every step of the way, including through preparation and ongoing training.
+Anyone who becomes a foster carer with us will receive unrivalled support every step of the way, including through preparation and ongoing training.

-Please contact the fostering and adoption team if you would like more information on 0800 917 0925, email email@example.com or visit www.hertfordshire.gov.uk/FCF2018
+Please contact our fostering and adoption team if you would like more information on 0800 917 0925, email firstname.lastname@example.org or visit www.hertfordshire.gov.uk/FCF2018